Passive Foreign Investment Company Tax Regulations

 Navigating Complex Tax Features of Foreign Investments Absent Clear IRS Guidance

-This CLE webinar will update tax executives dealing with passive foreign investment companies on the material terms of applicable IRS regulations and guidance, how to deal with ambiguous areas of the regulations, and to navigate common tax planning and compliance challenges with PFICs.
+This CLE course will update tax executives dealing with passive foreign investment companies on the material terms of applicable IRS regulations and guidance, how to deal with ambiguous areas of the regulations, and to navigate common tax planning and compliance challenges with PFICs.

 Outline